 Life in its essence is change.
 I find comfort in the knowledge that nothing ever stays the same.

-Personally, the catalyst to training as a coach was my experience of several life events which led me towards deeper personal change.
-Redundancy, bereavement and then a problem with my back in a fairly condensed period of time.
-I let go of the career goal and the 40K by the time I’m 40 concept and spent time living day by day, allowing myself to be and exploring different things and re-evaluating my values.
+Personally, the catalyst to training as a coach was my experience of several life events in a fairly condense period of time; redundancy, bereavement and then a problem with my back.
+These experiences led me towards deeper personal change.
+I let go of the career goal and the 40K by the time I’m 40 concept and spent time living day by day, allowing myself to be, exploring different things and re-evaluating my values.
 Whilst ‘sitting in’ so much uncertainty, I realised how important our capacity to adjust and embrace change is.
-In this space I started to acknowledge who I am and what I want in my life (it’s an on-going project).
-I trained as a Transformational Life Coach and found a vocation.
-What I’m passionate about, who I am and how I work are connected.
+In 2014, I trained as a Transformational Life Coach and found a vocation and set up my practice.
+What I’m passionate about, who I am and how I work became congruent.

-I love being in nature and living in a quiet village with my cats suits me.
+I love being in nature and living in a quiet village with my cats.
 I am creative and my main passion is creating spaces for living in peacefully.
-I am constantly exploring the balance between being and doing, accepting and pushing myself.
-I dance, climb and practice Qi Gong and love writing to explore change.
-As a coach and a person I’m deeply reflective, insightful, intuitive, warm, non-judgemental, supportive, calm, open, direct and challenging.
+I dance, learn metal sculpture, practice Qi Gong and love writing.
+I am constantly exploring the balance between being and doing, accepting and pushing myself in life.
+As a coach and a person I’m deeply reflective, insightful, warm, calm, direct and challenging.
 I value integrity, authenticity, kindness and connectedness.
-I’m beginning to feel that learning how to live life and appreciate it is our purpose.

-My purpose now is to help people see things differently.
+My purpose is to help people to see things differently and find more space.
+To feel lighter, freer and to be more self-accepting.
 We cannot love life without loving ourselves and living is fundamentally about love.
 Thinking gets in the way.